geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

   : Earth's magnetic field orientation

+All magnetic fields arise from currents.
+This is also true for the magnetic field of the earth.
+The outer core of the earth is molten and in a state of convection and a geomagnetic dynamo creates magnetic fields.
+Close to the surface of the core the magnetic fields are very complicated but as we move outward the magnetic field resembles that of a large bar magnetic which is often referred to as a magnetic dipole.

+images from slide #15

-Most people are familiar with the magnetic field that exists around a bar magnet.
-To a first approximation, Earth's magnetic field does resemble a large dipolar source with a negative pole in the northern hemisphere and a positive pole in the southern hemisphere (:numref:`earth_mag_vectors`).
-The source of this magnetic field is thought to originate deep within the mantle due to convection.
+To a first approximation, Earth's magnetic field resembles a large dipolar source with a negative pole in the northern hemisphere and a positive pole in the southern hemisphere (:numref:`earth_mag_vectors`).
+The dipole is offset from the center of the earth and also tilted.
+The north magnetic pole at the surface of the earth is approximately at Melville Island.

-The field at any location on (or above or within) the Earth are generally described in terms described of magnitude (H), declination (D) and inclination (I) as illustrated in :numref:`coord_sys`.
+The field at any location on (or above or within) the Earth are generally described in terms described of magnitude (|B|), declination (D) and inclination (I) as illustrated in :numref:`coord_sys`.

+*** note that picture needs to be changed to substitute |B|

 .. figure:: ./images/Mag_Coordinate_System.png
   :align: right